ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 # FFmpeg-shell-script
-A shell script for some FFmpeg functions.
+A relatively narrow shell script which uses FFmpeg to process its media.